Eze stunner helps Arsenal past Leverkusen into last eight

 Kicking towards their vociferous fans in the second half, Leverkusen stepped up a gear and began to make some inroads, without really threatening David Raya's goal.

-It was Arsenal who had maintained the cutting edge though and they gave themselves breathing space in the 63rd minute when Rice burst onto a poor clearance and drilled a low shot unerringly past Blaswich.
+It was Arsenal who had the cutting edge though and they gave themselves breathing space in the 63rd minute when Rice burst onto a poor clearance, took a silky touch, and drilled a low shot unerringly past Blaswich.

-Arsenal stepped off the gas after that but easily contained Leverkusen whose best effort came late on when Raya made a superb save from Christian Kofane's side-footed effort.
+Arsenal stepped off the gas after that but easily contained Leverkusen whose best chance came late on when Raya made a superb save from Christian Kofane's side-footed effort.

-As well as being clear leaders in the Premier League and in the League Cup final, Arteta's team are also in the FA Cup quarter-finals and have now reached the business end of Europe's elite competition.
+As well as being clear leaders in the Premier League and in the League Cup final, Arteta's team are also in the FA Cup quarter-finals and have now reached the business end of Europe's elite competition with few teams relishing meeting them.

+"I'm shattered, it's non-stop," Rice said.
+"We're in all the competitions still so it's been every three days since October.
+We find ways to win and it's all good."